 - Charge it for 5 to 15 minutes, depending on how powerful the charger is.
 Try to turn it on again by pressing the power button on the keyboard.

-If your Surface Go keeps failing to boot, leave it on charge for an hour and try again.
+If your Surface Go fails to boot, leave it on charge for an hour and try again.
 If it fails again, follow the next step to check the Surface power supply and cable.

 If your Surface Go still resists turning on after you tried plugging in the charger in the previous solution, it could be an issue with your Surface charger adapter, connector, or cable.

 To verify that, you can check the LED light on the end of the connector.
-When you plug in an original charging cable, the LED will light up to let you know if your tablet is correctly charging.
+When you plug in an original charging cable, the LED will let you know if your tablet is correctly charging.
 Otherwise, check the following solutions.

 - Solution 2 – Check your power cord: Verify that the Surface charger power cord is connected firmly to the power socket.
-And the power outlet is connected to a power source and turned on.
+The power outlet is connected to a power source and turned on.

-- Solution 3 – Check your Surface charger: High power Surface charger has a detachable AC plug.
+- Solution 3 – Check your Surface charger: The power Surface charger has a detachable AC plug.
 Make sure the connector is firmly attached.

 - Solution 4 – Clean your Surface charging connector: Unplug your charger from the outlet and your Surface.
 Use a dry tissue to rub around the connector pins.
 Make sure there are no rusts and dirt.

-- Solution 5 – Try another charger: Original Surface charger is cross-compatible among all Surface devices except the original Surface RT/2/3 and Surface Pro/Pro 2.
-If you have a charger from Surface Laptop, Pro, or Book with the same connector, it will be 100% compatible with your Surface Go.
+- Solution 5 – Try another charger: The original Surface charger is cross-compatible among all Surface devices except the original Surface RT/2/3 and Surface Pro/Pro 2.
+If you have a charger from a Surface Laptop, Pro, or Book with the same connector, it will be 100% compatible with your Surface Go.

-To make sure none of the connected accessories interrupts the booting process, try to remove each accessory one by one and turn it on:
+To make sure none of the connected accessories interrupt the booting process, try to remove each accessory one by one and turn it on: